 Dog food has come a long way in the past few years — just ask The Farmer’s Dog.
 In fact, it seems like new canine diet options are popping up every day.
 One of the latest trends?
 Replacing kibble with fresh food made from human-grade, high-quality ingredients.
-Without a doubt, we all want to provide our pets with the best, but a DIY approach to the fresh-food diet might be a bit time-consuming for some of us.
+Without a doubt, we all want to provide our pets with the best, but a DIY approach to the fresh-food diet can be time-consuming and can miss important nutritional elements.
 And that’s where subscription services like The Farmer’s Dog come in.

 Made with the finest ingredients and shipped right to your door, these pre-packaged, tailor-made meals are enticing — but is feeding your dog human-grade food a good idea?
 And, for those on a budget, is it worth the extra cost?
 Luckily for you, we’re delving into all things dog food.
 Bon(e) appetit!

 A New Kind of Doggy Bag: Farmer’s Dog & the Fresh-Food Revolution

 Have you ever looked at a scoop of kibble and wondered, “Is this really tasty?” and, perhaps more importantly, “Is it the best for my dog’s health and well-being?”
 You’re not alone.
 These days, you’ll find plenty of delectable dog food recipes online; while that might sound like a great dry food alternative, making homemade meals for your pooch may not be something you’ve got time for each week.
 The Farmer’s Dog realized this issue, too.